wp-plugins/email-newsletter/readme.txt

 Send blog updates to readygraph for weekly digest.
 You can turn it off from readygraph settings page.
 Fix Readygraph banner close permanently

+= 20.3 =

+2-way synchronization with readygraph popup Performance update for faster javascript load. contact information for readygraph

 == Upgrade Notice ==

 = 1.0 =